rrazgriz/IndexEyeTrackVR/README.md

 This is a *work-in-progress* repo and project and should not be expected to contain full, up-to-date documentation, source code, models, or anything else.
 Don't expect anything here to "just work", or to work at all, nor support to be available for it!

 ## **SAFETY**
 This project involves shining near-infrared band light directly at your eyes.
 If running as designed, we should be operating in safe limits.
-The eye's natural pupillary light reflex foes not trigger for IR light in the same way it does for optical light.
+The eye's natural pupillary light reflex does not trigger for IR light in the same way it does for optical light.
 This means that if blasted with high intensity IR, the pupil will not constrict to limit the intensity.
 This is especially important when the pupil can be significantly dialated from the low light intensity in VR.

 If something were to happen like a resistor shorting, it would be possible to send significant quantities of IR light into the eye, possibly without the user ever feeling a thing, or noticing beyond the dim red glow becoming a bit brighter.